numfocus/infrastructure/docs/charter.rst

 - Make ongoing recommendations to improve and enhance available infrastructure
 - Act as a liaison between sponsored projects and the NF Infrastructure Staff, (who works with vendors)
 - Have a representative at monthly project meetings
-- Triage new request, e.g. is a request a common need or one off
+- Triage new request, e.g., is a request a common need or one off?
 - Present best practices from various projects
 - Review its charter annually and recommend changes to the board for review